ufarooq/IPFSLite/README.md

 ### Todo's
 This section contains a set of current and future todo's.
-* Official WebRTC Integration of IPFS, when it is ready
-<br>More information on https://github.com/libp2p/specs/pull/159
 * Deactivate the temporary feature **Support Peer Discovery**, when IPFS finally can better handle nodes behind NAT's (IPFS feature Relay, RelayHop, AutoNat etc.)
 * Storing data on IOTA Tangle is sometimes very time expensive and in general IOTA is not yet